 Everything will be done to protect domestic customers from being cut off, so the likelihood is extremely remote.
-If domestic premises are cut off, they cannot resume gas consumption until all properties in the area are checked to ensure no air has got into the pipes.
+If domestic premises are cut off, they cannot resume gas consumption until all properties in the area are checked to ensure no air has entered the supply pipes and network.